Nagendra1997/mesibo-documentation/index.md

 ### Overview of Callback functions

-Following are the callback functions for passed to `call`.It can be different for each time you use `call()`.
+The following are the callback functions for passed to `call`.It can be different for each time you use `call()`.
 - **on_stream** Called when a stream is received.
 - **on_status** Called when the status of a stream changes.
-For example, if a stream hangs up, reconnecting, connection is complete, etc
+For example, if a stream hangs up, reconnecting, the connection is complete, etc

 Following is the callback function passed to `attach()`.It can be different for each time you use `attach()`.
 - **on_attached** Called when attach is complete.

 Following are the callback functions available as [Mesibo Listeners](https://mesibo.com/documentation/apinew/listeners/#message-listener)
 - **Mesibo_OnParticipants** Called when a participant joins the group
-- **Mesibo_OnParticipantUpdated** Called when status of a participant changes.
+- **Mesibo_OnParticipantUpdated** Called when the status of a participant changes.
 For example, when they mute/unmute.
-- **Meibo_OnPermission** Called when a permission is requested and completed.
+- **Meibo_OnPermission** Called when permission is requested and completed.
 - **Mesibo_OnError** Called when an error occurs
 - **Mesibo_OnLocalMedia** Called when local media is updated
 - **Mesibo_OnSubscriber** Called  when another participant subscribes to your stream